A Survey on Data Augmentation in Large Model Era: Applications

 \subsection{Natural Language Processing}

-Augmented text data plays a crucial role in enhancing the performance of NLP tasks, including text classification, question answering (QA), machine translation (ML), natural language inference (NLI), dialogue summarizing (DS), and others.
+Augmented text data plays a crucial role in enhancing the performance of NLP models across various tasks, including text classification (TC), question answering (QA), machine translation (ML), natural language inference (NLI), dialogue summarizing (DS), and others.
 By expanding and diversifying the dataset, text augmentation contributes to a deeper and more nuanced understanding of language variations and contexts.